Ace314159/NES-Emulator/README.md

+# NES Emulator

-An eventual cycle accureate NES emulator
+An eventual cycle accurate NES emulator

+## Accuracy

-All of the CPU works - Both official and unofficial opcodes
+* All of the CPU works - Both official and unofficial opcodes

-PPU can play most games
+* PPU can play most games

-APU does not work at all and has not even been started
+* APU mostly works, except for DMC

+## Mappers Supported

+* NROM
+* MMC1
+* UxROM
+* MMC3 - Mostly Working

+## Details

+* Built with C++
+* GLFW for window and input
+* SDL for audio